andrewgdotcom/ason/ason.md

 A structure MAY be nested within another structure's stext.
 A structure MUST NOT be nested within an htext or ftext.
 All ASON texts used in the stext must be well-formed and properly nested.
-Any [SO, SI] or other ISO-2022 sequences SHOULD be properly paired and/or terminated.
+Any [SO, SI] or ISO-2022 escape sequences MUST be properly paired and terminated, and the C0 character set MUST NOT be paged out at any time.
-Any values which violate ASON nesting or contain unsafe byte sequences MUST be sanitised, e.g. via BASE64 encoding (application dependent).
+Any values which violate the above nesting rules or contain unsafe byte sequences MUST be sanitised, e.g. via BASE64 encoding (application dependent).

 Structured text formats
 -----------------------